 - Car Drop off at Nairobi international Airport.

-This 31 days maximum adventure safari highlights in East Africa is one that combines up to five travel countries in a single package.
-A traveler has got opportunities to visit all the five renowned East Africa destinations starting with Uganda, Rwanda, Burundi, Kenya and Tanzania.
+This 31 days Self Drive safari highlights in East Africa combines a visit to all the 5 East African Community countries that rewards you with the a visit to renowned East Africa destinations starting with Uganda, Rwanda, Burundi, Kenya and Tanzania.